hsocarras/nodbus-plus/docs/client/nodbus_master_serial.rst

       nodbusSerialClient.setWordToBuffer(tempRegister, vals, 1);
       tempRegister.writeUInt16BE(1045);
       nodbusSerialClient.setWordToBuffer(tempRegister, vals, 2);
-      successStatus = nodbusSerialClient.presetMultipleRegisters(vals, 'device1', 255, 99);
+      let successStatus = nodbusSerialClient.presetMultipleRegisters(vals, 'device1', 255, 99);

 Method: nodbusSerialClient.readCoils(channelId, unitId, startCoil, coilsCuantity, asciiMode)
 ---------------------------------------------------------------------------------------------

-* **channelId** <string>: Channels's name.
+* **channelId** <string>: Channel name.
-* **unitId** <number>: Legacy modbus address for being using for a gateway.
-Modbus spec recomend using 255.
+* **unitId** <number>: Legacy Modbus unit id used by some gateways.
+The Modbus specification recommends using 255 for local devices.
 * **startCoil** <number>: Starting coil to read at 0 address.
 * **coilsCuantity** <number>: Number of coils to read.
-* **asciiMode** <boolean> A flag to indicate if the request must be in ascii format.
-Default value is false, rtu mode.
+* **asciiMode** <boolean>: If `true`, use ASCII mode; otherwise RTU.
+Default: `false` (RTU).
 * **Returns** <boolean>: true if success

-This functions create the read coil  (function 01) request and sended to server.
+This function creates a Read Coil (function 01) request and sends it to the server.

 .. code-block:: javascript

-      //Reading coil on channel device1, unitId 255  define device itself.
-      //If device is a modbus gateway then unitId define the modbus address for desire station.
-      //coils 10 startint at 0.
-      //Read 14 coils
+      // Read 14 coils starting at address 10 on channel 'device1'.
-      successStatus = nodbusSerialClient.readCoils('device1', 255, 10, 14);
+      let successStatus = nodbusSerialClient.readCoils('device1', 255, 10, 14);

 Method: nodbusSerialClient.readHoldingRegisters(channelId, unitId, startRegister, registersCuantity,  asciiMode)
 ------------------------------------------------------------------------------------------------------------------

 * **channelId** <string>: Channels's name.
-* **unitId** <number>: Legacy modbus address for being using for a gateway.
-Modbus spec recomend using 255.
+* **unitId** <number>: Legacy Modbus unit id used by some gateways.
+The Modbus specification recommends using 255 for local devices.
 * **startRegister** <number>: Starting input to read at 0 address.
 * **registerCuantity** <number>: Number of registers to read.
 * **asciiMode** <boolean> A flag to indicate if the request must be in ascii format.
 Default value is false, rtu mode.
 * **Returns** <boolean>: true if success

-This functions create the read holding register (function 03) request and sended to server.
+This function creates a Read Holding Registers (function 03) request and sends it to the server.

 .. code-block:: javascript

-      //Reading input on channel device1, unitId 255  define device itself.
-      //If device is a modbus gateway then unitId define the modbus address for desire station.
-      //register 10 .
-      //Read 4 register
+      // Read 4 holding registers starting at register 10 on channel 'device1'.
-      successStatus = nodbusSerialClient.readHoldingRegisters('device1', 255, 10, 4);
+      let successStatus = nodbusSerialClient.readHoldingRegisters('device1', 255, 10, 4);